Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 **You stop Invasion of Privacy or Backdoors**

 No more stolen credit card information, compromised email accounts, or any possibility of surveillance.
 When data is not created, it cannot be collected by anyone.
-Data cannot be attained, shared, sold, misused, hacked, or leaked anmore.
-Your data stays your data regardless of whether it relates to your products, locations, payments, or any online activity–for both customers and vendors.
+Data cannot be attained, shared, sold, misused, hacked, or leaked anymore.
+Your data stays your data regardless of whether it relates to your products, locations, payments, or any online activity –for both customers and vendors.
 You can now defend the human right of privacy to create an umbrella for today's and the future's technical and political uncertainties.

 *We help you to become invincible to privacy issues*